Boom Leeds raises £15k of £45k needed to keep open

 “We have a target to raise a further £30,000 to rid the venue of debt and allow us to move forward providing a unique space in Leeds.”

-Boom Leeds has various fundraising live gigs coming up, details of which can be found here.
+Boom Leeds has various fundraising live gigs coming up, details of which can be found here or in the second slide of the above post.

 “To everyone that has contacted us offering support and words of encouragement, thank you,” the message concluded.
-See the post above.

 - READ MORE: 2023 was “worst year for venue closures” while “no one in music industry seems to care”, says MVT